castai/egressd/README.md

 * Kubernetes context is added including source and destination pods, nodes, node zones, ips.
 * Logs are written to logs file.
 This allows to setup logs processing tools for export to other systems.

+## Limitations and feature improvements

+* Pods running on host network are not tracked.
+Conntrack records do not have process ID which makes it hard to map host network ips into actual pods.
+In the feature we should track all listening and allocated ports for processes and coordinate between egressd instances.
+* Docker image is 200MB due to use of Go github.com/cilium/cilium packages which requires bpftool and libelf.
+In the feature this can be replaced with github.com/cilium/ebpf for reading eBPF maps.
+* When running with Linux conntrack, network flows are tracked only if stats are enabled.
+Init container enables these stats, but you may need to reload already running workloads manually.

 ## Example